-i.
+- i.
 Let the quota on the basis of the Proportional Representation Clause (c) for a State S1 be 20.
 Suppose the number of students satisfying the Merit Index Clause (b) in a subject is 10.
-These 10 students will qualify for the second stage INO exam in the given subject and an additional 10 students from the State S1 in the given subject will be selected merit-wise, provided they satisfy the MAS Clause (a).
+These 10 students will qualify for the INO exam in the given subject and an additional 10 students from the State S1 in the given subject will be selected merit-wise, provided they satisfy the MAS Clause (a). - ii.

-- ii.
 Let the quota on the basis of the Proportional Representation Clause (c) for a State S1 be 20.
 Suppose the number of students satisfying the Merit Index Clause (b) in a subject is 30.
-In this case, all 30 students will qualify for the second stage INO exam in the given subject, and there will be no further selection from the State S1. - (e) Minimum Total Number Clause: In each subject, after all the above criteria have been applied, it is possible that the target number of 300 students to be selected for INO is not reached (due to non-availability of enough number of students in some states who satisfy MAS Clause (a)).
-In such an event, additional students will be selected purely merit-wise, provided MAS Clause (a) is satisfied, till the target number of 300 is reached.
+In this case, all 30 students will qualify for the INO exam in the given subject, and there will be no further selection from the State S1. - (d) Minimum Total Number Clause: In each subject, after all the above criteria have been applied, it is possible that the target number of N students to be selected for INO is not reached (due to non-availability of enough number of students in some states who satisfy the MAS Clause (a)).
+In such an event, additional students will be selected purely merit-wise, provided MAS Clause (a) is satisfied, till the target number of N is reached.
 Other clauses will not apply for these students.
-In case of a tie at the last position, all students with the same marks at this position will qualify to appear for the INO Stage II examination. - (f) Previous International Representation Clause: Candidates who have represented India in the International Olympiad on a previous occasion (IOAA, IBO, IChO, IJSO and IPhO) need not appear for the first stage NSE examination in the respective subject.
-Candidates who have represented India in the Asian Physics Olympiad (APhO) and the International Astronomy Olympiad Junior (IAO-Jr) need not appear for the 1st stage NSEP and NSEA Examinations respectively.
-Such candidates who thus qualify to skip the first stage NSEs should write to the National Coordinator, Science Olympiad (nc_olympiad@hbcse.tifr.res.in) before 1 January, 2023, seeking permission, to directly appear for the second stage Indian National Olympiad (INO) examination.
+In case of a tie at the last position, all students with the same marks at this position will qualify to appear for the INO Stage II examination. - (e) Super-numerary Quota for Female Students Clause: A supernumerary quota for female students will be applied to ensure that a minimum of 10% of the total number of students selected for INO in each subject are female.
+The definition of a "female" student shall be as per self-identification of the student explicitly as "female" at the time of NSE registration.
+The implementation of this quota will be subject to the MAS Clause (a).
+For each subject, this clause will be applied only if the total number of female students is less than the target quota of 10% after all the above clauses (a) to (d) of qualification from NSE to INO, have been applied.
+In case this fraction of female students has already been reached through the application of clauses (a) to (d), then this quota will not be applied.
+If the fraction of female students is less than the target, then additional female students in order of merit, subject to qualification of MAS, but irrespective of region, will be added to the list of qualified students till the target fraction is reached (rounded upwards to the nearest integral number of students).
+In case there are not enough female students above MAS in a subject, the required number as per this clause may not be reached, and the shortfall shall not be transferable to any other category or clause.